MicrosoftDocs/cpp-docs/docs/sanitizers/asan-shadowbytes.md

 }
 ```

-When instrumenting a memory reference that is less than 8 bytes wide, the instrumentation is slightly more complex.
-If the shadow value is positive (meaning only the first k bytes in the 8 byte word can be accessed) we need to compare the 3 last bits of the address with k.
+When instrumenting a memory reference that's less than 8 bytes wide, the instrumentation is slightly more complex.
+If the shadow value is positive (meaning only the first k bytes in the 8-byte word can be accessed), we need to compare the last 3 bits of the address with k.

 ```cpp
 ShadowAddr = (Addr >> 3) + Offset;